© Terrasse Bivouac

 Renoir - Sofitel’s elegant restaurant patio gives guests plenty of room to relax, in the sun or under its bright parasols.

 Bar George – Usher in summer with swanky cocktails on the outdoor bar patio of Le Mount Stephen, an ultra-tony heritage hangout at the heart of the city.

-Humaniti – The new Humaniti hotel's new rooftop terrace offers breathtaking views of downtown Montréal.
-Drop in for a refreshing cocktail, a great coffee or a light snack.
+Humaniti – The hotel's rooftop terrace offers breathtaking views of downtown Montréal.
+Drop in for a refreshing cocktail, a great coffee, or a light snack.
 Cuisine and mixology courtesy h3.

-Ritz Carlton – Maison Boulud – A truly tony place to hang out on Sherbrooke Street, and you can order excellent eats from its 3-Michelin star restaurant.
+Ritz Carlton – Maison Boulud – A truly tony place to hang out on Sherbrooke Street, and you can order excellent eats from its 3 Michelin-star chef.

 Curb appeal, downtown

 Le Balcon - Right in front of St. James United Church, the patio in front of Le Balcon offers Apéro terrace & DJ evenings as well as Latin Groove evenings.
 Hungry for more?
 Check out their delicious menu, not to mention their aperitivo!

 Brasserie Le Pois Penché - An excellent go-to that lets you soak up downtown Montréal’s electric vibe in a posh Parisian bistro setting.
 Go for its sumptuous 5-à-HUITRES (champagne and oysters) and relax as chill DJ tracks set the mood for awesome conversations.